Meet the Hecatoncheire Archetype

 Extra Deck peek (Quick Effect): During either player’s Main Phase, look at 2 random face-down cards in your opponent’s Extra Deck, then Special Summon 1 of them to your field.

-Revenge effect: If your opponent destroys this Fusion Summoned card with their card effect, take control of as many of their monsters as you want.
+Destruction effect: If your opponent destroys this Fusion Summoned card with their card effect, take control of as many of their monsters as you want.

 Each effect can only be used once per turn.

-Hecahands See
+The Hidden Hecahands See

 Normal Spell